 Stamp duty is a charge that is applied to the sale of residential property by state governments.
-It is not a fixed cost across the country - it differs in each state and territory and to find out about your stamp duty click here
+It is not a fixed cost across the country - it differs in each state and territory so make sure you find out about the stamp duty costs for your area.

 The cost is usually calculated based on the price of the home you purchase, but each state has its own system.

 The rate often differs depending on several factors:

 - Whether you are purchasing vacant land or a brand new house.

 - If you are using the home as your main place of residence.